GravityKit/GravityView/readme.txt

 = 1.7.5.2 on April XX =
 * Fixed: Wrong width for the images in the list template (single entry view)
+* Fixed: Conflict with the "The Events Calendar" plugin when saving View Advanced Filter configuration

 = 1.7.5.1 on April 10 =
 * Fixed: Path issue with the A-Z Filters Extension